Kkshanana90/Scraping_Nairaland/README.md

 'pip install -r Requirements.txt'.

 # Run the Nairaland_pol_section.py file <br/>
-This could be done using 'python Nairaland_pol_section.py' on Mac.
+This could be done using 'python Nairaland_pol_section.py' on Mac's terminal.

 # Saved CSV File <br/>
 The generated CSV file would be saved as 'Nairaland_df.csv'